1200wd/bitcoinlib/docs/_static/manuals.sqlcipher.rst

 **Encrypt using Database URI**

-You can also use a SQLCipher database URI to create and query a encrypted database:
+You can also use a SQLCipher database URI to create and query an encrypted database:

 .. code-block:: python